SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-possessed.md

 | **Hit it:** normal  | **Dodge it:** normal  |
 | **Move:** normal, climb normal  |  **Size:** medium |

-The possessed **can** see through all mirrors it has seen since the last moon, and it regenerates 1D6 Hit points per turn.
+The possessed **can** see through all mirrors it has seen since the last moon, and it regenerates 1D6 Hit Points per turn.
 As long as it is possessing a body, the possessing demon **cannot** die.
-It has the following **weaknesses** that allow it to die :
+It has the following **weaknesses** that allow it to die:

 - being doused with holy water;
 - being forced to look at its own reflection;